software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/02-project-initialization.md

 ### `contracts`

 This directory contains the code of our contract - `HelloStarknet`.
-For easy testing, we recommend this directory contains only contract definition utilizing functions imported from other modules.
+For easy testing, we recommend this directory contains only the contract definition that utilizes functions imported from other modules.

 ### `business_logic`

-This directory contains stand-alone cairo1 methods that can be imported and used in contract definition.
+This directory contains standalone cairo1 methods that can be imported and used in the contract definition.
 We recommend writing business logic in this directory for ease of writing unit tests.

 ### `contracts.cairo` and `business_logic.cairo`

-All modules (directories) must be "imported" to the top-level directory.
+`contracts.cairo` and `business_logic.cairo`: All modules (directories) must be "imported" to the top-level directory.
 Note that these files only contain `mod ...` definitions that import files from directories.

-Creation these files is necessary, so they can be imported in the `lib.cairo.`
+Creation of these files is necessary so that they can be imported in the `lib.cairo file`.

 ```cairo title="contracts.cairo
 mod hello_starknet;